 Principality of Zeon Main Character Organization

 Illustration: A diagram of the Principality of Zeon command structure.
 Sovereign Degwin Sodo Zabi is at the top, with Supreme Commander Gihren Zabi directly beneath him.
-Reporting to Gihren are Rear Admiral Kycilia Zabi of the Mobile Assault Force, and Vice Admiral Dozle Zabi of the Space Attack Force.
+Reporting to Gihren are Rear Admiral Kycilia Zabi of the Armored Assault Force, and Vice Admiral Dozle Zabi of the Space Strike Fleet.
 Captain Garma Zabi reports to Kycilia, and Commander Char Aznable to Dozle.
 A second Zabi daughter, identified as Miharu Zabi, also appears on the diagram.

 The Earth Federation government constructed the space colonies as a means of solving Earth's population crisis.
 The Principality of Zeon is an independent nation which arose in the third colony cluster, Side 3.